machdyne/brot/README.md

 $ make BOARD=brot bootloader
 ```

-Then program the MMOD (using a [Werkzeug](https://machdyne.com/product/werkzeug-multi-tool) in this example):
+Then write the bootloader to the MMOD (using a [Werkzeug](https://machdyne.com/product/werkzeug-multi-tool) in this example):

 ```
 $ ldprog -wf build-tmp/bootloader.bin
 ```

-The bootlooader will stay active for about 8 seconds after power is applied, giving you time to upload custom gateware.
+The bootlooader will stay active for about 8 seconds after power is applied, giving you time to update your custom gateware.
 See an example for blinky below.

 ## Blinky